John Peel

 In his youth, Peel dreamed of hosting a station of his own, where he could share the music that he believed the world should hear.
 Though John didn’t talk much about his childhood in his life, his posthumously published autobiography revealed dark moments from his youth.

-The John Peel autobiography reveals that John was raped by an older student during his time at Shrewsbury School.
+The John Peel autobiography reveals that an older student sexually assaulted John during his time at Shrewsbury School.

-Once his job with the producer finished, he took on numerous other roles, including a brief position as a travelling salesman, until he came back to the UK in 1967, and found a role with the Pirate Radio station, Radio London.
+Once his job with the producer finished, he took on numerous other roles, including a brief position as a traveling salesman, until he came back to the UK in 1967 and found a role with the pirate radio station, Radio London.

 John Peel’s perfumed garden